sleeplessinc/rplc8/README.md

 	r.splice( -2, 1, [ { ... }, { ... } ], callback );
 	// removes the next to last one and replaces with 2 new ones

+One last tasty morsel ... the callbacks take a 4th argument which is a function that you can use to update the clone to have new
+data:

+	let data = { val: 1 };
+	let cb = function( e, d, i, refresh ) {
+		e.onclick = function() {
+			data.val += 1;
+			refresh( data, cb );
+		}
+	}
+	r.append( data, cb );

+If you click on this clone, it will increment the val, then reinject the data into the DOM and then reset the click handler.
+Note: This feature will probably be obsolete when mxu is incorporated into rplc8.